 Choose based on your current education level and readiness for advanced coursework.
 Compare curriculum depth, admissions expectations, and pacing options.

-• Both degrees are commonly offered in online formats.
+Online availability: Both degrees commonly offered in online formats

 A Bachelor of Business Administration is an undergraduate degree focused on broad business fundamentals.
 It is commonly pursued by first-time college students or transfer students building a foundation in business.